-DUER are based in North America, so bare this in mind before ordering as you may have to pay extra shipping costs and VAT on arrival.
-However, DUER offer free international shipping on orders over $250 (£180), so it’s worth getting a few pairs of keks in one go.
+DUER are based in North America, so bare this in mind before ordering as you may have to pay extra import costs on arrival.

 No urban cycling style guide is complete without a mention of Rapha.
 If you’re on the lookout for technical lightweight shorts that look and feel great in warm conditions, then the Rapha city shorts are right up your street.

 The Randonnee shorts make no compromises in terms of style and are available in purple, navy, grey blue, dark navy and black.

 The fabric is made up of 94% nylon and 6% spandex, which helps provide extra flexibility in the material , which is also crease resistant and quick drying.
 The front of the shorts feature two pockets, while the rear has a handy button down and a zipped pocket.
 Another useful feature for cycling is the fold away high-vis tab which can add a bit more security to your right after the sun goes down.